turingschool/front-end-curriculum/lessons/module-2/intro-to-npm.md

 **The NPM Files:** `package.json` and `package-lock.json`

 NPM stands for **Node Package Manager**.
-A package manager is a registry where developers can publish small, reusable pieces of code that they've written (a package), and allow other developers to download it directly into their projects (as a dependency).
+A package manager is a registry where developers can publish reusable pieces of code that they've written (a package), and allow other developers to download it directly into their projects (as a dependency).
+NPM is not the only package manager - you may see others such as Yarn or Bower.

 With this definition, there are two more words we'll run into that should be clarified: